 269.9 + 110.1 = 380.0

-You can observe each step in this calculation process.
+Using the iter() method, you can observe each step in these calculation steps individually.

-During this process, the system displays the intermediate calculation results to the user and asks if they want to continue.
+During this execution, the system can be configured to display intermediate calculation results to the user and prompt them to confirm whether they want to continue the process.
 (Human-in-the-loop)

-If the user inputs anything other than 'y', the iteration stops.
+If the user provides any input other than 'y', the iteration will halt.

-This process can be observed when verbose=True is set in the AgentExecutor.
+This process can be observed by setting verbose=True when creating the AgentExecutor.

 # Define the user input question